Header Image

 But of course, that is not true.
 We are all implicated; we are all LBJ, we are aboard those tanks invading Poland, we are all riding that bomb down through the skies to Hiroshima.

-On this Memorial Day, may we live in peace and remember in the solemnity that is its due.
+On this Memorial Day, may we live in peace and remember with the solemnity that is its due.

 The full poem, followed by Gorka’s live performance of the song: